NFV Platform Design: A Survey: Taxonomy of NFV platforms

 \subsubsection{Holistic MANO system}

 \textbf{ETSO}~\cite{mechtri2017nfv} is an ETSI-compliant NFV MANO platform for end-to-end SFC provisioning over heterogeneous cloud environments.
-It addresses key NFV orchestration challenges with a shared service abstraction, optimal VNF/SFC placement algorithms over heterogeneous technologies related to NFV, SDN, and cloud computing. \textbf{OpenMANO}~\cite{lopez2015openmano} aims at implementing the ETSI NFV MANO framework with guaranteed levels of performance and portability.
+It addresses key NFV orchestration challenges with a shared service abstraction and optimal VNF/SFC placement algorithms across heterogeneous NFV, SDN, and cloud computing technologies. \textbf{OpenMANO}~\cite{lopez2015openmano} aims to implement the ETSI NFV MANO framework with guaranteed performance and portability.
 It consists of a MANO system (openmano), a virtual infrastructure manager (openvim), and a graphical user interface (GUI).
-The openvim directly manages with the NFVI resources.
-It also interacts with an SDN controller to create the intended traffic data path and relies on a REST northbound API to communicate with the openmano, where concerned MANO tasks are conducted. \textbf{Open Baton}~\cite{openbaton} is another ETSI MANO-compliant platform with the major objective of developing an extensible and customizable framework for service orchestration across heterogeneous NFV Infrastructures.
+The openvim directly manages the NFVI resources.
+It also interacts with an SDN controller to establish the intended traffic data path and relies on a REST northbound API to communicate with the openmano, where relevant MANO tasks are performed. \textbf{Open Baton}~\cite{openbaton} is another ETSI MANO-compliant platform with the major objective of developing an extensible and customizable framework for service orchestration across heterogeneous NFV Infrastructures.
 It manages a diverse set of VNFs running on a multi-site NFVI with heterogeneous virtualization technologies.
 It also features network slicing using SDN technologies to multiplex the infrastructural resources across multiple VNF instances or network services. \textbf{vConductor}~\cite{shen2015vconductor} supports completely automated virtual network deployment by simplifying the provisioning procedure.
-It also adopts a multi-objective resource scheduling algorithm to meet individual business requirements and uses enhanced inventory management for fault isolation.
-It further employs a plug-in architecture with modular design to enhance the interoperability with various NFV management entities. \textbf{T-NOVA}~\cite{xilouris2015t} leverages SDN controllers and cloud management tools to design and implement a software NFV MANO stack to automate the deployment and management of Network Functions-as-a-Service (NFaaS) over virtualized network infrastructures.
+It also adopts a multi-objective resource scheduling algorithm to meet individual business requirements and employs enhanced inventory management to facilitate fault isolation.
+It further employs a plug-in architecture with a modular design to enhance interoperability with various NFV management entities. \textbf{T-NOVA}~\cite{xilouris2015t} leverages SDN controllers and cloud management tools to design and implement a software NFV MANO stack to automate the deployment and management of Network Functions-as-a-Service (NFaaS) over virtualized network infrastructures.
 In \cite{trajkovska2017sdn}, an open-source toolkit is implemented and evaluated using T-NOVA for end-to-end service provisioning in Datacenter-based NFVI. {\bf TeNOR}~\cite{riera2016tenor} is an NFV orchestrator based on microservice architecture.
-It proposes two approaches to address resource and service mapping. {\bf 5TONIC}~\cite{nogales2019design} is an open-source NFV MANO platform supporting secure cross-site message exchanges for control place and data plane.
+It proposes two approaches to address resource and service mapping. {\bf 5TONIC}~\cite{nogales2019design} is an open-source NFV MANO platform supporting secure cross-site message exchanges for control plane and data plane.
 It can provide experimental environments to multiple authorized parties with pre-defined security policies.